MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-for-project.md

 How you deploy Project to the users in your organization depends on which version of Project you purchase.
 A common purchase option for organizations is one of the following versions of Project:

 - Project Online Desktop Client, available as a subscription with Project Plan 3 or Project Plan 5.
+- Project Professional 2024 or Project Standard 2024, available as a one-time purchase through a volume licensing agreement.
 - Project Professional 2021 or Project Standard 2021, available as a one-time purchase through a volume licensing agreement.
 - Project Professional 2019 or Project Standard 2019, available as a one-time purchase through a volume licensing agreement.
 - Project Professional 2016 or Project Standard 2016, available as a one-time purchase through a volume licensing agreement.